bronwyncarr/epic_react_exercises/README.md

 # Epic React Exercises

-Exercises from the Epic react course by kent c.
-Dodds.
+Exercises from the Epic react course by Kent C. Dodds.